Facebook is deleting the name of the potential whistleblower

 Facebook says it is deleting the name of the person who has been identified in conservative circles as the whistleblower who triggered a congressional impeachment inquiry into President Donald Trump's actions.

-The company said Friday that mention of the potential whistleblower's name violates Facebook's "coordinating harm policy," which prohibits material that could out a "witness, informant, or activist."
+The company said Friday that mention of the potential whistleblower's name violates Facebook's "coordinating harm policy," which prohibits material that could identify a "witness, informant, or activist."

-Facebook says it is removing mentions of the whistleblower's name and will revisit this decision if the name is widely published in the media or used by public figures in debate.
+Facebook says it is removing mentions of the alleged whistleblower's name and will revisit this decision if the name is widely published in the media or used by public figures in debate.
+The policy is not new.
+Facebook says it has been applying it to the whistleblower case and removing the person's name for a few days.

+On Twitter, though, the alleged whistleblower's name was circulating widely on Friday.
+The company does not have a policy against identifying whistleblowers by name and is not removing the posts.

+Some of the stories identifying the person came from the conservative news site Breitbart, which Facebook counts as one of its news partners in a newly launched news section on its app.
+However, the company said it was also removing identifying posts on the whistleblower from Breitbart.

 U.S. whistleblower laws exist to protect the identity and careers of people who bring forward accusations of wrongdoing by government officials.
 Lawmakers in both parties have historically backed those protections.